-- Utilize Multi-Store Listings feature: This feature allows management of departments, multiple stores, and divisions from a single EZRentOut account.
-Keeping a single account enables aggregate reporting and a single consistent setting across all departments and stores.
+- Utilize Multi-store Listings feature: This feature enables companies to manage departments, multiple stores, and divisions from a single EZRentOut account.
+Keeping a single account enables aggregate reporting and consistent settings across all departments and stores.

-If you’re interested in utilizing this feature, go to Settings → Company Settings → Policy → Enable Multistore Settings.
-Now save your settings.
-This will allow you to create item listings available for different customers and users.
+If you’re interested in utilizing this feature, go to Settings → Company Settings → Policy → Multi-store Settings.
+Now, enable Multi-store and save!

 However, we’ll discuss the Customer Settings later in this blog.

 Within the same blog, we’ll also take you through the process of setting up store settings for different Multi-Store listings if you have enabled the Webstore in Settings → Store Settings.

 This will allow members of certain user listings to only view items in groups they have access to.
 Let’s say you have three departments at your company; IT Support, Accounts, and Operations or store outlets in three different countries.
 Each department or store outlet works independently, however, there is limited sharing of assets across the departments or store outlets.

 To start off, you need to create a User Listing from More → Multi-store Listings → Add Multi-store Listing.
 A Default User Listing already exists and contains all item groups.
 Employees associated with the Default User Listing can, therefore, see all items.

 Note: At present, there are no members in any user listing, therefore no Staff User or Admin can see any items.